ysar/ysar.github.io/content/blog/blog_3.md

 Tags: News
 Slug: 003

-Happy to announce that my colloborators and I have published a new [paper](https://doi.org/10.1029/2023GL107431) in Geophysical Research Letters discussing resonant plasma acceleration by the Galilean moons.
+Happy to announce that my collaborators and I have published a new [paper](https://doi.org/10.1029/2023GL107431) in Geophysical Research Letters discussing resonant plasma acceleration by the Galilean moons.
 Here is the plain language summary from the paper -